 Explore Our Alumni page to learn more about past students who integrated AIIS coursework into their graduate studies.

-Leah Shenandoah M.F.A, B.S., is a Wolf Clan Member of the Onyo’ta:aká: – Oneida Nation of the Haudenosaunee Confederacy.
-She is an Indigenous scholar, artist, activist and musician currently enrolled as an Apparel Design Ph.D.
-Candidate in the School of Human Ecology, and a Graduate Minor in American Indian and Indigenous Studies from the College of Agriculture and Life Sciences..
+Leah Shenandoah, Ph.D. is a Wolf Clan Member of the Onyo’ta:aká: – Oneida Nation of the Haudenosaunee Confederacy.
+She is an Indigenous scholar, artist, activist, and musician.
+In Fall 2024, she earned her Ph.D. in Apparel Design from the School of Human Ecology at Cornell University, along with a Graduate Minor in American Indian and Indigenous Studies from the College of Agriculture and Life Sciences.
+Her creative and academic work explores Indigenous identity, cultural continuity, and innovation in textile arts, blending traditional Haudenosaunee teachings with contemporary design to foster cultural resilience and intergenerational knowledge sharing.

 Charlotte Logan is a doctoral student in linguistics from Syracuse, New York.
 After graduating from the University of Oklahoma as an undergraduate with a major in biochemistry and minor in Native American studies, she chose to pursue further study at Cornell due to its location in the Haudenosaunee homelands and the American Indian and Indigenous Studies Program.
 Logan was selected as a Cobell Graduate Summer Research Fellow in 2021, and was one of 10 recipients of the 12 month Cobell Writing-Year Fellowship in 2024.
 Logan studies Haudenosaunee languages and works on language revitalization through Cornell’s Indigenous Language Program and immersion programs within the Six Nations Confederacy.